RouleThomas/Akizu_Lab/001_EZH1_project/019__RNAseq_ESC_V1/labnote.md

 --> **STAR plot PCA cluster the same as Kallisto one**; meaning the bad clustering is not due to the new Kallisto method used.

+--> With or without X chr does not change things a lot at the RNA level; PCA looks very similar